Jorbit Vivas: New York Yankees

 On December 11, 2023, the Dodgers traded Vivas and Victor González to the New York Yankees in exchange for Trey Sweeney.
-He was optioned to the Triple–A Scranton/Wilkes-Barre RailRiders to begin the 2024 season.
-On July 12, 2024, Vivas was promoted to the major leagues for the first time.
-He went unused off of the bench and was optioned back to Scranton on July 15, becoming a phantom ballplayer.
+He was optioned to the Triple-A Scranton/Wilkes-Barre RailRiders to begin the 2024 season.
+On July 12, Vivas was promoted to the major leagues for the first time.
+He went unused off of the bench and was optioned back to Scranton on July 15, temporarily becoming a phantom ballplayer.

 Vivas was optioned to Triple-A Scranton to begin the 2025 season.
-On April 21, 2025, the Yankees recalled Vivas to their active roster after Trent Grisham was placed on the paternity list.
-He did not appear in a game and was optioned back to Triple-A after Grisham was activated on April 24.
+On April 21, the Yankees recalled Vivas to their active roster after Trent Grisham was placed on the paternity list.
+He again did not appear in an MLB game and was optioned back to Triple-A after Grisham returned on April 24.
 On May 2, Vivas was recalled following an injury to Jazz Chisholm Jr. He made his MLB debut the same day against the Tampa Bay Rays.
 His first MLB hit, a single that scored two runs, was on May 5, also against the Rays.
-Vivas hit his first MLB home run on May 22, against the Texas Rangers; it was the only run scored in the game.
+Vivas hit his first MLB home run on May 22, against the Texas Rangers.
+It was the only run scored in the game.
+Vivas made 29 appearances for the Yankees during his rookie campaign, batting .161/.266/.250 with one home run and five RBI.

+Washington Nationals

+On March 22, 2026, the Yankees traded Vivas to the Washington Nationals in exchange for Sean Paul Liñan.
+On May 18, Vivas made his debut pitching appearance as an emergency pitcher during the top of the 12th inning against the New York Mets.